Cocktails – Aviary Style

 - When ready to finish the spheres, Prepare two bowls with cold water for rinsing

 - Remove the alginate bath from the fridge and carefully place on the stove without re-introducing bubbles.
 Warm the alginate slowly over the lowest heat.
 Gently stir, but do not introduce bubbles.
-Turn off the heat when the alginate is very warm to the touch.
+Turn off the heat when the alginate is warm to the touch.
 Do not simmer or boil

 - Working in small batches remove 10-20 spheres from the freezer and disperse evenly into the rondeau pan, taking care to avoid allowing them to touch or stick to the bottom